LennonLab/coevo-seedbank-seq/code/breseqX2_mutationID/README.txt

-# Old code for Ben Godd type analyses
+# Old code for Ben Good type analyses
 #===================================================
 Cleaning up I stashed aside all the analyses code in this folder (4) Initial breseq round.
 Map reads of evolved samples to ANC